1 | Fort Rodney

 A collection of tropical plants and ruins of a house built in the 1700's, the Mamiku Gardens are quite an adventure despite its well maintained state.

-Interested visitors will find this botanical garden on Vieux Fort Highway, one and an eighth miles (a kilometer and a half) north of the center of Mon Repos.
+This botanical garden is located within traveling distance of Dennery, and is one and an eighth miles (a kilometer and a half) north of the center of Mon Repos.

 1 | Fregate Islands

-Guests can find this nature sanctuary/wildlife reserve on Praslin, about a mile (approximately a kilometer and a half) east-northeast of the center of Praslin.
+Found on Praslin, this nature sanctuary/wildlife reserve is about a mile (approximately a kilometer and a half) east-northeast of the center of Praslin.

 1 | Kai Belte Spa